blukatdevelopment/FPS_Framework/Planning/README.md

 - Wander randomly, looking for targets.
 - Move toward and aim at target, firing.
-- Cease activity when dead.
+- DONE Cease activity when dead.